Ongoing anti-government protests in Sri Lanka are unlikely to escalate into widespread violent unrest, on current indications.

 There is a heightened risk of violent confrontations between police and protesters at smaller spontaneous protests, particularly compared with large organised opposition-led demonstrations.
 These have typically been emerging outside of petrol stations due to frustrations among customers over rising prices and long queues.
 Protesters have on occasion blocked roads or railway lines, prompting the security forces to intervene.
 However, responding police have rarely resorted to forcibly dispersing participants.
 On the few occasions that they have, officers have typically used tear gas and baton rounds.

 There are still few signs that a violent crackdown against protesters is likely.
-Officials, including the Rajapaksa brothers, quickly condemned the recent death of the protester, which occurred in Kegalle district, around 85km east of Colombo.
+Officials, including the Rajapaksa brothers, quickly condemned the recent death of the protester, which occurred in the Kegalle district, around 85km east of Colombo.
 Authorities have also reportedly recalled the officers involved in the incident.
 Acts of violence by protesters have also been rare; although police had claimed that the protesters in Kegalle had set fire to a fuel truck, that had the potential to endanger lives.
 Organisers have largely repeated their calls that protests remain peaceful.

 There are two scenarios in which we assess that episodes of violence during anti-government protests would become more frequent, intense and widespread over the coming weeks.
 The first would be a sudden, significant worsening of what is an already dire economic situation.
 In our analysis, these would encourage protesters to escalate their currently peaceful tactics.
 Signs that such a scenario is becoming likely include:

 A second scenario for an escalation to unrest would involve the authorities attempting to end protests by force.
 In our assessment, the most probable trigger for the security forces to adopt such a strategy would be activists adopting violent tactics during protests, particularly if these specifically target security personnel or officials.
 Such incidents prompted police to use lethal force in 2018.
-While the government still appears hesitant to do this, there are indicators we are monitoring for that would signal that such a response is becoming likely:
+While the government still appears hesitant to do this, there are indicators we are monitoring that would signal that such a response is becoming likely:

 We assess there is a reasonably high chance of the first scenario in the coming months, as shortages continue and the economic crisis worsens.
 The second scenario remains unlikely in the near term, especially whilst the government is in talks with international creditors that require good governance.